wahabaftab/wahabaftab.github.io/_posts/2017-05-06-Sauvola-Thresholding-Integral-Images.md

 <p class="inner-page">

 In this Project, we developed a method to binarize degraded or historical documents.
-The method was the implementation of the Adaptive Thresholding Methods for Documents Image
+The method is the implementation of the Adaptive Thresholding Methods for Documents Image
 Binarization Research Paper (link given at the bottom).
 The image is first converted to grayscale to apply a thresholding technique, then Sauvola method is used to compute the threshold using mean and standard deviation of neighbouring window pixels.
 Instead of summing over all the pixels to find mean and standard deviation withtin a window, integral images are used to efficienty compute mean and standard deviation with as little as 4 mathematical operations.
 This makes the method much more efficient and reduces runtime drastically without relying on window size and it doesn't have any impact on original Sauvola method quality.